-X. VI.
-SPECIAL PROVISIONS FOR SWORN LAW-ENFORCEMENT EMPLOYEES
+X. SPECIAL PROVISIONS FOR SWORN LAW-ENFORCEMENT EMPLOYEES

-- A. Court TimeAppearances/Hearings.
-Work-related Court time-appearances/hearings worked by sworn law-enforcement employees outside of the regularly regular work scheduled work hours for that day will be paidshall be compensated at one and one-half (1.5) times the employee's regular hourly rate, regardless of the number of hours worked in that work period.
-If an employee exceeds the maximum allowable hours for the work period, or as required under the Gap Pay Act (Virginia Code § 9.1-700, et seq.), while attending work-related Court hearings, the employee will receive overtime pay instead of court pay.
+A. Court Appearances/Hearings.
+Work-related Court appearances/hearings worked by sworn law-enforcement employees outside of the regular work schedule for that day will be paid at one and one-half (1.5) times the employee's regular hourly rate, If an employee exceeds the maximum allowable hours for the work period, or as required under the Gap Pay Act (Virginia Code § 9.1-700, et seq.), while attending work-related Court hearings, the employee will receive overtime pay instead of court pay.
 The employee may not receive both for the same hours worked.
 In lieu of receiving overtime pay, employees may receive compensatory time leave in accordance with the established procedures above.
-These employees will be guaranteed a minimum of two (2) hours of court pay even if less than two (2) hours of work are performed.
+These employees will be guaranteed a minimum

+- of two (2) hours of court pay even if less than two (2) hours of work are performed.
 Only hours physically worked count towards the maximum allowable hours. - B. Contractual Overtime.
-Contractual overtime is defined as work outside of County work hours assigned to a sworn law-enforcement employee at the request of an outside entity and performed at the employee's option that reimburses the wages of the employee.
+Contractual overtime is defined as work outside of County work hours assigned to a sworn law-enforcement employee at the request of an outside entity and performed at the employee's option.
 Contractual overtime shall only be compensated monetarily.
-Those Vyoluntary contractual hours worked by employees shall not count as hours worked for the County.
-Sworn law-enforcement employees shall be paid for voluntary contractual hours worked at an established fixed flat-rate established by the County Executive.
+Those voluntary contractual hours worked by employees shall not count as hours worked for the County.
+Sworn law-enforcement employees shall be paid for voluntary contractual hours worked at an established fixed rate.